SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit-azure-quantum/README.md

     Python Versions: 3.8.5 and 3.9.7
     Qiskit-Terra Version: 0.18.3

 Earlier (or later) versions of the software might work without issues, but the benchmark has been specifically validated on these versions.
-If you have any issues installing, please raise an bug report in the issues tab of the repository.
+If you have any issues installing, please raise a bug report in the issues tab of the repository.